-Consuming foods containing gluten causes health issues for those intolerant of gluten or those who suffer from celiac disease, a genetic autoimmune disorder.
+Consuming foods containing gluten causes health issues for those intolerant of gluten or those who have celiac disease, a genetic autoimmune disorder.
 Gluten can in wheat, barley and rye cause short-term and immediate adverse effects, including bloating, diarrhea and constipation.
 Consuming gluten might also cause skin rashes, weakness, depression and tingling.

 Left untreated, celiac disease may develop into cancer, osteoporosis or other autoimmune conditions.
 The single treatment for celiac disease or gluten intolerance is a gluten-free diet.
 Any trace of gluten, from a crumb up to an entire slice of bread, can make symptoms return.

 Cornmeal is considered a gluten-free product, but is often produced by manufacturers who also process wheat on their machinery.
-Check labels on the package you purchase to see if it is noted that the cornmeal is processed on equipment with wheat.
+Check labels on the package you purchase to see if it's noted that the cornmeal is processed on equipment with wheat.
 Because even the smallest amount of gluten taints your diet, you should purchase cornmeal labeled as gluten-free.

-Unless the bread is explicitly labeled as gluten free, you cannot be sure it will fit into your eating plan.
-Experiment with combining gluten-free cornmeal with other gluten-free baking ingredients -- such as rice, almond or coconut flour -- to enjoy wheat- and gluten-free versions of the foods you love.
+Unless the bread is explicitly labeled as gluten-free, you cannot be sure it will fit into your eating plan.
+Experiment with combining gluten-free cornmeal with other gluten-free baking ingredients — such as rice, almond or coconut flour — to enjoy wheat- and gluten-free versions of the foods you love.

-Simply boil the cornmeal in water or broth until thick and soft to the palate -- add cheese, herbs and spices to your taste and serve alongside roasted meats, marinara sauce or sautéed mushrooms.
+Simply boil the cornmeal in water or broth until thick and soft to the palate — add cheese, herbs and spices to your taste and serve alongside roasted meats, marinara sauce or sautéed mushrooms.